zuozhenggh/learning-library/data-management-library/database/in-memory/README.md

 # Oracle Database In-Memory Github

-Oracle Database In-Memory (Database In-Memory) is a suite of features, first introduced in Oracle Database 12c Release 1 (12.1.0.2), that greatly improves performance for real-time analytics and mixed workloads.
+Oracle Database In-Memory (Database In-Memory) is a suite of features, first introduced in Oracle Database 12c, that greatly improves performance for real-time analytics and mixed workloads.
 The In-Memory Column Store (IM column store) is the key feature of Database In-Memory.
 The In-Memory Column Store (IM column store) stores tables and partitions in memory using a columnar format optimized for rapid scans.
 Oracle Database uses a sophisticated architecture to manage data in columnar and row formats simultaneously.

 ## Workshops
 Click on one of our workshops below to access the content.